Skier jumping with buildings behind at Hyland Hills

 By C.B.
 Bylander

-From skiing to snowmobiling to urban adventures, options for fun in the snow are practically endless in Minnesota.
-This winter, take advantage of nature’s gift to the North.
-And don't delay—the snow will be gone before you know it.
+Finding ways to have fun in the snow is a full-time affair in Minnesota.
+This winter, take advantage of nature’s gift to the Star of the North.
+And don't delay; believe it or not, the snow will be gone before you know it.

 1. Cross-Country Skiing